...

 As the name suggested, the Park Exit is close to Inokashira Park (井の頭公園).
 You can stop by the famous bakery, Le repas, and source food to picnic in the park.
 Walking further from the park, you will get to the infamous Ghibli Museum.

-If you want to shop at Don Quijote, it is also close to the South Exit.
+If you want to shop at Don Quijote, it is also located close to the South Exit.
 Moreover, you can source some vegan groceries, baked goods, and even vegan bento boxes from the BIO-RAL(ビオラル) organic supermarket on the ground floor of Marui Kichijōji (吉祥寺マルイ).

 The Top Three Taiyaki Makers in Tokyo’s Kichijōji